mgussekloo/laravel-facet-filter/README.md

 ## Build the frontend

-You can get all the info about the facets you need from the getFacets() method on the Facettable model.
+All the info you need to build your frontend is included.

 ``` php
 /* Get info about the facets. */